 Browse through 19 photos of Secretariat, 8 of Seattle Slew, 11 of Affirmed amongst others in our horse photography section.
 We also offer a portrait gallery stuffed with great portraits of your favorite racing stars.
 We also offer many of our photos featuring the winning riders signature.
 Who is your favorite, Arcaro, Shoemaker, Pincay Bailey, Smith, Cordero or someone else , we offer many signed items for your collecting pleasure.

-This is a gorgeous photograph of Secretariat walking calmly from his barn to the paddock prior to the Preakness Stakes, the second jewel in racing’s Triple Crown.
+This is a gorgeous photograph of Secretariat having the final touches done before the 1973 Preakness Stakes.
+He would go on to a spectacular performance that only a misfiring teletimer kept him from setting a track record.
 His subsequent Belmont Stakes world record of 2:24 flat was superior to any Belmont Stakes running performance by at least 10 lengths.
 Secretariat’s three year old season was the greatest run by any horse racing champion ever.
 During the 1973 Triple Crown season, Secretariat was on the cover of Time Magazine, Newsweek and Sports Illustrated.
 This was the zenith of horse racing prominence in the eyes of the American public.
 “Big Red” was ridden by Ron Turcotte and trained by Lucien Laurin.
 Gallery of Champions copyright water mark does not appear on the actual photographs.

-Horse racing history will always record the battle of rivals Affirmed and Alydar amongst it's most fabled equine duels.
+Horse racing history will always record the battle of rivals Affirmed and Alydar amongst it’s most fabled equine duels.
 These two champions went at each other before, during and after the Triple Crown like no other race horses.
-They faced each other ten times, with Affirmed the victor in seven. but Alydar's ferocity in each match up not only validated his legacy, but Affirmed's as well.
-This beautiful photo shows Affirmed driving to the wire in the 1978 Kentucky Derby at historic Churchill Downs.
+They faced each other ten times, with Affirmed the victor in seven. but Alydar’s ferocity in each match up not only validated his legacy, but Affirmed’s as well.
+This dramatic action photo shows Affirmed driving to the wire over Alydar in the 1978 Belmont Stakes.
 Affirmed was ridden by Steve Cauthen and trained by Laz Barrera.